dm5tt/LD2410S_ReverseEngineering/README.md

 A sniff with a Saleae can be found [here](./misc/ld2410s_i2c_saleae.sal).
 The power-up sequence and normal operation is visible in the trace.

-Guess this is bit banged I2C as the hardware engine microcontroller only supports rates up to 400kHz.
+Guess this is bit banged I2C as the hardware engine of the microcontroller only supports rates up to 400kHz.

 ## SPI